 Today, his wins are numerous, including Mayan Salsa Champion, World Salsa Champion three times over, and first place winner in the prestigious 2002 Miami World Salsa Federation.

-Six years ago, Caldera founded Bravo Dance Company, where he wears a number of hats director, choreographer and dance instructor.
+Six years ago, Caldera founded Bravo Dance Company, where he is a director, choreographer and dance instructor.

 The pair danced their way to first place with the song by renowned Latin mambo king, Tito Punte.

 "The judges look at the complexity of your moves, your style, elegance and speed," said Caldera, who added he conducts dance classes all over the Lower Mainland and teaches workshops in Los Angeles.
 "The tough part about competing is to keep your routines fresh and unique."